 “Head trauma is the most common injury in accidents involving bikes, in-line skates, skateboards and scooters.
 Head injuries are the leading cause of death and disability in these types of crashes.”

 Some of the types of head injuries that can result from electric scooter crashes include:

 - Concussions – Concussions can result from direct impact or violent shaking and are the most-common form of traumatic brain injury (TBI).

 - Contusions – A contusion is a type of brain bruise that results from the brain making contact with the skull during a collision.

 - Diffuse Anoxal Injuries – Diffuse anoxal injuries occur when the head is shaken or thrown violently, tearing the connections between the cells in the brain.

 - Hematomas – A hematoma is a type of blood clot that can occur under the skull or between the brain and the protective dura.

 - Hemorrhages – A hemorrhage involves bleeding in the brain and can result from all types of impacts and collisions.

-Discuss Your Legal Rights with an eScooter Attorney
+Discuss Your Legal Rights with a Florida eScooter Attorney

 For riders who suffer head injuries in eScooter accidents, the financial and non-financial costs can be substantial.
-If you have been injured and would like to speak with an attorney, we invite you to call 954-764-4849 or contact us online for a free consultation.
+If you have been injured and would like to speak with a Fort Lauderdale electric scooter injury attorney, we invite you to call 954-764-4849 or contact us online for a free consultation.